JuliaHealth/KomaMRI.jl/docs/src/api.md

 # API Documentation

-This page shows the documentation for the modules, structs, functions, methods and additional components available when importing the **KomaMRI.jl** package.
-It is very useful for reference when using directly the Julia REPL and when creating custom Julia scripts.
-Please, don't miss out the section [How to read the API docs](api.md#How-to-read-the-API-docs) which has important considerations to understand general aspects of the docstring structure.
-The following are the contents of the API Documentation:
+This page provides documentation for the modules, structs, functions, methods, and additional components available when importing the **KomaMRI** package.
+It serves as a valuable reference when using the **Julia REPL** directly and when creating custom **Julia** scripts.
+Be sure not to overlook the section [How to read the API docs](api.md#How-to-read-the-API-docs), which contains important information for understanding the general structure of docstrings.
+The following is the table of contents for the API Documentation:

 ```@contents
 Pages = ["api.md"]